full

 Speaker:

-On my way to work every day as a bartender, if you can believe I passed
+On my way to work every day,

 Speaker: